 More than just part of their family’s legacy, this land helps protect the water quality of the Sauk River Watershed.
 By filtering water through the restored wetlands and natural cover on the property, the land will benefit all residents of the region.

 “The importance of this property to the integrity of the natural systems in the Sauk River Watershed can’t be overstated,” says Nick Bancks, program manager for the Minnesota Land Trust.
 “We’re starting to see some very dedicated families step up and protect and restore the land they care so much about, so this is helping to create a much larger complex of protected land in the region.
 What the Eggers family has done with their land will have positive ripple effects down the line for water quality in the region.”

 “Working with private individuals like Don is the best way for us to protect these important natural assets, while still ensuring whoever owns the land in the future can continue to use and enjoy it,” says Nick.
 “By working with the Land Trust, this land will stay in private hands and the Eggers family will continue to pay property taxes, as well as to manage and help heal the land for years to come.”

 The Sauk River Watershed Habitat Protection & Restoration Program is a partnership of organizations working to protect and restore the land and waters of this critical wildlife corridor.
-The group is comprised of the Minnesota Land Trust, the Sauk River Watershed District, Pheasants Forever, the Stearns, Douglas, and Todd SWCDs, The Nature Conservancy, DNR, and US Fish and Wildlife Service.
+The group is comprised of the Minnesota Land Trust, the Sauk River Watershed District, Pheasants Forever, the Stearns, Douglas, and Todd SWCDs, the Minnesota Board of Soil & Water Resources, The Nature Conservancy, DNR, and US Fish and Wildlife Service.
 With support from the Outdoor Heritage Fund, the coalition works with local landowners to protect the habitat and water quality of the region.
 Interested landowners can learn more about the program and apply at www.mnland.org/saukgrant.